 Opening: November 11, 1941.
 The Vogue was on the west side of the street just north of Windsor Rd.
 That's three blocks north of Chevy Chase Dr.

-The image is a detail from a photo from the Alan Weeks collection appearing on the website of the Pacific Electric Railway Historical Society.
+The image is a cropped version of a photo from the Alan Weeks collection appearing on the website of the Pacific Electric Railway Historical Society.
 A version also appears on Flickr from the Metro Library and Archive.
-It's also on the Cinema Tour page about the theatre from the Gordon Bachlund collection.
+It's also on the Cinema Tour page about the theatre from the Gordon Bachlund collection as well as on an "Early Views of Glendale" W&PA Museum page.

 The November 11, 1941 opening day ad.
 Thanks to Mike Rivest for locating it.

-The Vogue was built for Grover Smith, who also operated the Cosmo Theatre across the street, as well as the Roxy Theatre at 417 N. Brand, and the Atwater Theatre in Atwater Village.
+The Vogue was built for Grover Smith, who also operated the Cosmo Theatre across the street, as well as the Roxy Theatre at 417 N. Brand, the Atwater Theatre in Atwater Village and the York Theatre in Highland Park.

 A photo of Smith that appeared with an April 11, 1940 San Fernando Valley Times article about construction beginning on the Atwater Theatre.
 Thanks to Ron Strong for locating the article.
 Visit his fine Bijou Memories site for tales of theatres he used to visit in Burbank and Glendale.